-If you can’t find dry firewood to cook over an open fire, a portable camping stove is also a great alternative.
-If the weather is looking too warm or too cold, you can even find a tent air conditioner or heater to add an extra level of comfort to your trip.
+A portable camping stove is also a great alternative when you can’t find dry firewood to cook over an open fire.
+And, if the weather is looking too warm or too cold, you can even find a tent air conditioner or heater to add an extra level of comfort to your trip.

 3. “I Need My Comfort Items”

 Part of the beauty of nature is its unrefined accommodations.
 Some may suggest that a “getaway” should provide comfort and relaxation, including a bed, comfortable seating, and air conditioning.
-Luckily, with more and more companies offering fully-equipped overland campers, campervans, and compact RVs, as well as constant new improvements in camping gear, those creature comforts are easier to find than ever before.
+Luckily, with more and more companies offering fully-equipped overland campers, campervans, and compact RVs for rent, as well as constant new improvements in camping gear, those creature comforts are easier to find than ever before.

 There are a variety of portable tables, camp chairs, cots, and gear you can purchase that provide a luxurious camping experience without compromising the outdoor setting.
 If you want to take it further, try camping in an RV for a more comfortable experience.